deepset-ai/haystack/test/benchmarks/README.md

 ## Defining configuration

 To run a benchmark, you need to create a configuration file first.
-This file should be a Pipeline YAML file that contains both the querying and optionally the indexing pipeline in case the querying pipeline includes a retriever.
+This file should be a Pipeline YAML file that contains both the querying and, optionally, the indexing pipeline, in case the querying pipeline includes a retriever.

 The configuration file should also have a **`benchmark_config`** section that includes the following information: